Advanced-EM/AdvancedEM/README.md

 Anaconda (or Python 3.6)

-The conda offical documentation can be found <a src='https://conda.io/en/latest/index.html'> here </a>.
+The conda offical documentation can be found [here](https://conda.io/en/latest/index.html).

 ----------------
 Week 1